yucheng-fu/football_analytics/README.md

 The project currently contains the following analyses:
 - 01-analysis: Events, xG and possession patterns: An introduction to event-based data in football
-- 02-analysis: Quantifying quantifying passing difficulty with gradient-boosted tree models: machine learning applied to event data
+- 02-analysis: Quantifying passing difficulty with gradient-boosted tree models: machine learning applied to event data

 ## 📊 Analysis Overview